Menu

 CPP Death Benefits

-The Canadian Pension Plan death benefit is a lump sum payment that may be paid to the estate of the deceased contributor if they made CPP contributions for a specified period.
-Where the deceased has no estate or Will, the payment may be made to the person responsible for the funeral, the surviving spouse or common law partner, or the next of kin, in that order of eligibility.
+The Canadian Pension Plan (CPP) death benefit is a lump sum payment that can be used for funeral costs.
+It may be paid to the estate of the deceased if they made CPP contributions for a specified period.
+Where the deceased has no estate or Will, the payment may be made in the following order of eligibility:

 Veteran’s Burial Benefits